Literature Awaits

 Age Range: Ages 4–8.

-Evaluation: A quiet, emotionally layered picture book that uses spare free verse and masterful watercolor illustrations to explore intergenerational memory, immigration, and identity.
+Evaluation: This is a quiet, emotionally layered picture book that uses spare free verse and masterful watercolor illustrations to explore intergenerational memory, immigration, and identity.

-Usage: Well suited for discussions of immigration, family history, cultural identity, and social-emotional learning in primary classrooms.
+Usage: This is well suited for discussions of immigration, family history, cultural identity, and social-emotional learning in primary classrooms.

-Appeal: Strong for elementary readers due to its relatable feelings of embarrassment and belonging paired with visually rich, award-winning artwork.
+Appeal: This has strong appeal for elementary readers due to its relatable feelings of embarrassment and belonging paired with visually rich, award-winning artwork.

 Yvonne Clark and Her Engineering Spark